-To provide context for readers, writers often refer to, or reference, the author(s) of a source, before quoting it or explaining the ideas it contains.
+To provide context for readers, writers often refer to, or reference, the author(s) of a source before quoting the source or explaining the ideas it contains.
 Here are some basic guidelines:

-- The first time an author's name is used, it should include the first and last names.
-Only the last name should be used in subsequent references. - The authors of sources that have multiple authors should be referenced in the order in which they appear in the source, and in your bibliography. - Don't use titles when referring to authors (e.g., "Dr.", "Mr.", etc.).
+The first time an author's name is used, it should include the first and last names.
+Only the last name should be used in subsequent references.

+The authors of sources that have multiple authors should be referenced in the order in which they appear in the source.
+Don't use titles when referring to authors (e.g., "Dr.," "Mr.," etc.).